ffxblue/interview-tests/test/weather-widget.md

 ## Requirements

-Create a "weather widget" editor that allows users to set up a widget that can then be embedded on any site.
+Create a "weather widget" editor that allows users to set up a widget.

 ### Editor